 The truth is most folks just like the way they look or the meaning they hold.
-For LEOs, Military personnel and their families, while they will most likely never deploy them in a true survival situation, the meaning far outweighs their practicality.
+For LEOs, Military personnel and their families, while they will most likely never deploy their bracelets in a true survival situation, the meaning far outweighs their practicality.

 Being an U.S. Military Veteran I understand the importance of preparedness.
 Survivalists and "preppers" all make sure they have the basics (and then some) to ensure that their families have the necessities and protection they will require in the event of an unexpected disaster.
+This applies now more than ever.